 Here’s what you can expect when you apply for a loan with us:

 When you’re overcoming a business crisis, you need to act quickly and efficiently.
 You don’t have time to experiment with solutions or wait months for funding.
 With Funding Circle term loans, you can get cash fast.

 The process is designed to be as smooth and expedient as possible.
 Here’s how it works: with just a few key documents, you can submit your application online in under five minutes.
 After you click submit, you can receive a response in as little as 24 hours, and get money in your account as soon as the next business day if you’re approved.

 Business crises can wipe out your finances in a matter of days — and sometimes hours — if you don’t have a cash reserve in place.
 After all, it takes a good chunk of capital to fix a broken X-ray machine at your dental office or replace thousands of dollars worth of damaged inventory.

-With a Funding Circle term loan, you can borrow anywhere from $25,000 to $500,000 over a period of six months to five years, and use your funds for anything from upgrading your point of sale system to hiring a new IT consultant after a data loss.
+With a Funding Circle term loan, with terms over a period of six months to five years, and use your funds for anything from upgrading your point of sale system to hiring a new IT consultant after a data loss.
 The best part?
 Our interest rates are competitive with those of traditional bank loans.

 When you’re dealing with an unexpected issue, the last thing you want to encounter is another surprise in the form of your loan repayments.
 That’s why we offer fixed rates and once-monthly payments.
 You’ll always know what to budget for — no unpleasant surprises necessary.